Verstappen tops practice despite crash

 The Dutchman, eight points behind Mercedes' Lewis Hamilton in the championship, lost control at the Malmedy right-hander.

-Verstappen backed into the wall, bringing out the red flag and causing a premature end to the session.
+Verstappen backed into the wall, causing a premature end to the session.

+He said: "I just lost the rear, a bit too much oversteer to correct and unfortunately hit the wall."

 - 'To see all the plastic on the beach was shocking'